dokutoku/Remove-shortcut-arrow/README.md

 1. Double-click on remove-shortcut-arrow.exe in the bin directory
 2. If you get a Windows Smart Screen warning, go to "More Info" -> "Run anyway" and allow it to run
 3. If asked to do so with administrative privileges, select "Yes"
-4. Once executed, log out and log in again and the arrow will disappear.
+4. Once executed, log out and log in again and the arrow will disappear

 If you want to restore the arrow, run restore-shortcut-arrow.exe and do the same.

 ## About Errors

-This application does not display any messages at all for the following reasons
+This application does not display any messages at all for the following reasons.

-1. reduce program dependencies so that it can be run in as many different environments and situations as possible
+1. Reduce program dependencies so that it can be run in as many different environments and situations as possible
-2. to reduce program size
+2. To reduce program size
-3. as long as you have sufficient permissions, execution usually does not fail.
+3. As long as you have sufficient permissions, execution usually does not fail.

-If you want to know if the execution is successful or not, enter the following command via the command prompt
+If you want to know if the execution is successful or not, enter the following command via the command prompt.

 ```cmd
 start /wait remove-shortcut-arrow.exe